Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Experimental details

 Our standard extraction mean-pools LLM-layer activations over all sequence positions (system prompt, audio tokens, assistant prompt).
 This could dilute the audio signal.
 Ultravox's processor exposes the audio token boundaries (\texttt{audio\_token\_start\_idx}, \texttt{audio\_token\_len}), letting us restrict pooling to audio positions only.
 We re-extracted LLM representations with audio-only pooling and re-ran probes to compare.

 Table~\ref{tab:audio_only} shows the result: audio-only pooling produces nearly identical probe accuracies across all datasets and information types, with all deltas within $\pm$2.1\% and most under 1\%.
 Restricting to audio tokens does not help, and in several cases slightly hurts.
-This is because the LLM's self-attention layers redistribute information across all sequence positions as they process the input.
-By layer 16, audio-derived information has spread to text prompt tokens as well.
-Pooling over the full sequence therefore captures \emph{more} of the available signal, not less.
-This validates our use of full-sequence pooling throughout the paper: it is not a conservative approximation that dilutes the audio signal, but rather the appropriate strategy given how transformers distribute information.
+This is consistent with the LLM mixing information across sequence positions during processing, so that the audio-derived signal is available at non-audio positions by layer 16.